Chianti Classico: From Green Harvest to Green Care…

 Sangiovese

-Anyone who thinks that winegrowers put their feet up in summer, sip a glass of Chianti Classico and watch the grapes ripen has got another thing coming.
-Because there is a lot to do in the vineyard, even in the summer months.
-Many, many small tasks are carried out by many, many hard-working hands.
-One of these activities is the so-called "green harvest" or "green harvest".
-Nowadays - at least in Chianti Classico - we no longer talk about the green harvest, but rather about green care.
+If you think winemakers just kick back in summer, sip a glass of Chianti Classico, and watch the grapes ripen, you're totally mistaken!
+Because there's tons to do in the vineyard, even during the summer months.
+Lots and lots of little tasks are handled by many, many busy hands.
+One of these activities is called "green harvest" or "green picking."
+Though nowadays – at least in Chianti Classico – we don't really talk about green harvest anymore, but rather "green care."

-But let's start - as always - from the beginning: During the so-called green harvest, winegrowers remove green - i.e. still unripe - grapes from the vine.
-The reasoning behind this is basically very simple: If a vine has set (too) many grapes, it has to divide its strength for ripening between the many, many grapes.
-However, if you remove the grapes that are "too many", the vine can concentrate its energy on the optimal ripening of the best grapes.
+But let's start – as always – from the beginning: During what's called green harvest, winemakers remove green – meaning unripe – grapes from the vine.
+The idea behind it is actually super simple: If a vine has too many grapes, it has to split its energy among all those many, many grapes for ripening.
+But if you remove the "extra" grapes, the vine can focus its energy on perfectly ripening the best ones.

 What does this wonderful word "hectare yield restriction" mean?
-Quite simply, in order to ensure the quality of the grapes, it was stipulated that only a certain amount of grapes may be harvested per hectare.
-This value varies depending on the region, municipality or growing area - but in quality viticulture, a yield of one to one and a half kilos of grapes per vine is generally expected.
-For Chianti Classico, a maximum limit of 7,500 kilos of grapes per hectare is set.
-This is another reason why the green harvest was used.
-However, this maximum yield is hardly ever achieved by a winegrower today, but was originally intended to improve the quality of the wines.
+It's simple: To make sure the grapes are top quality, it's been decided that only a certain amount of grapes can be harvested per hectare.
+This amount changes depending on the region, municipality, or growing area – but generally, in quality winemaking, you expect one to one and a half kilos of grapes per vine.
+For Chianti Classico, there's a limit of a maximum of 7,500 kilos of grapes per hectare.
+That's also why green harvest was used.
+However, winemakers hardly ever reach this maximum yield today, but as mentioned, it was originally meant to improve the quality of the wines.

-Why the green harvest is no longer like it used to be.
+Why green harvest isn't like it used to be.

-In the past, however, not only the grapes were reduced in the course of the green harvest, but also the leaves in the area where the grapes grow - in the so-called grape zone.
-The idea behind this was to provide the grapes with even more sun in order to increase the sugar production of the grapes.
-However, the climatic changes of recent years have led to a rethink: As summers are getting hotter from year to year and the sun is becoming more aggressive and intense, there has been an increasing trend in recent years not to remove the leaves in the grape zone.
-This is because they provide the grapes with protection and shade, and sugar production in the grapes is reduced. as a side fact, temperatures of up to 80 degrees have been measured in dark berries under sunlight at the Wine Research Center at Geisenheim University!
-The shady leaves therefore ensure that the sugar content of the grapes does not become too high.
-After all, the sugar is converted into alcohol during fermentation.
-And to put it simply: the higher the sugar content of the grapes, the higher the alcohol content of the finished wine.
-This is also problematic, as wines with an alcohol content of up to 15.5% tend to be less in demand.
-If the grapes are also too warm during the ripening phase, the wines are said to develop "jammy aromas".
-And that is something you want to avoid.
-After all, the European palate prefers fresh and clear wines.
+Back in the day, during green harvest, they didn't just thin out the grapes, but also removed leaves in the area where the grapes grow – what's called the "grape zone."
+The idea was to give the grapes even more sun to boost their sugar production.
+However, climate changes in recent years have led to a rethink: Since summers are getting hotter each year and the sun is becoming more aggressive and intense, people have increasingly stopped removing leaves in the grape zone in recent years.
+Because these leaves provide protection and shade for the grapes, which helps slow down sugar production in them.
+Fun fact: At the Wine Research Center of the Geisenheim University, temperatures of up to 80 degrees Celsius were measured in dark berries exposed to sunlight!
+So, the shading leaves make sure the sugar content of the grapes doesn't get too high.
+Sugar, as you know, gets turned into alcohol during fermentation.
+And to put it simply: the higher the sugar content of the grapes, the higher the alcohol content of the finished wines.
+And that's also a problem, because wines with up to 15.5% alcohol content are generally less popular.
+Plus, if the grapes get too warm during ripening, people say the wines develop "jammy flavors."
+And you want to avoid that too.
+Because the European palate prefers fresh and clear wines.

 Back